Multipartite quantum correlations in a two-mode Dicke model: Two-mode Dicke model with enlarged symmetry

 while in the superradiant phase

 Both Hamiltonians are of the form

-where $\bm{r} = (q_x,p_x,q_y,p_y,Q,P)^\trp$ and $K$ is a symmetric, positive-definite $6\times 6$ matrix.
-The explicit form of $K$ for the Hamiltonians~\eqref{eq:np} and~\eqref{eq:sp} are shown in Appendix~\ref{app:symp}.
-According to Williamson's theorem~\cite{Serafini2017}, it is always possible to find a symplectic matrix $M$ such that
+where \(\bm{r} = (q_x,p_x,q_y,p_y,Q,P)^\trp\) and \(K\) is a symmetric, positive-definite \(6\times 6\) matrix.
+The explicit form of \(K\) for the Hamiltonians~\eqref{eq:np} and~\eqref{eq:sp} are shown in {appendix~\ref{app:symp} in full generality}.
+According to Williamson's theorem~\cite{Serafini2017}, it is always possible to find a symplectic matrix \(M\) such that

-where $\nu_i \geqslant 0$ are the symplectic eigenvalues.
-A symplectic matrix is one which satisfies $M \Omega M^\trp = \Omega$, where
+where \(\nu_i \geqslant 0\) are the symplectic eigenvalues.
+A symplectic matrix is one which satisfies \(M \Omega M^\trp = \Omega\), where

 is the symplectic form.
-In our case, $V$ and $M$ must in general be computed numerically, which can be done using the algorithm in~\cite{Pirandola2009}.
+In our case, \(V\) and \(M\) must in general be computed numerically, which can be done using the algorithm in~\cite{Pirandola2009}.

-Transforming to a new set of quadratures $\bm{r}' = M^\trp \bm{r} = (q_1',p_1',q_2',p_2',q_3',p_3')^\trp$ (the ``normal modes''), finally puts $\tham$ in diagonal form
+Transforming to a new set of quadratures \(\bm{r}' = M^\trp \bm{r} = (q_1',p_1',q_2',p_2',q_3',p_3')^\trp\) (the ``normal modes''), finally puts \(\tham\) in diagonal form

 This establishes the nature of the quantum excitations that exist on top of the classical GS.
-As can be seen, the excitations are bosonic, with equally spaced levels of gaps $\nu_i$.
-The dependence of the gaps $\nu_1$, $\nu_2$ and $\nu_3$ are shown in Fig.~\ref{fig:ordpar}.
-Two of these modes, labeled $\nu_{1,2}$, are always gapped (Fig.~\ref{fig:ordpar}(b) and (c)).
-Conversely, the third mode $\nu_3$ becomes gapless along the line $\lx = \ly \geqslant \lc$ (Fig.~\ref{fig:ordpar}(d)).
+As can be seen, the excitations are bosonic, with equally spaced levels of gaps \(\nu_i\).
+The dependence of the gaps \(\nu_1\), \(\nu_2\) and \(\nu_3\) are shown in Fig.~\ref{fig:ordpar}.
+Two of these modes, labeled \(\nu_{1,2}\), are always gapped (Fig.~\ref{fig:ordpar}(b) and (c)).
+Conversely, the third mode \(\nu_3\) becomes gapless along the line \(\lx = \ly \geqslant \lc\) (Fig.~\ref{fig:ordpar}(d)).
 This therefore represents the Goldstone mode.
-Since $\bm{r}'$ is a linear combination of the original modes, the Goldstone mode is a collective excitation of the coupled light-matter system.
+Since \(\bm{r}'\) is a linear combination of the original modes, the Goldstone mode is a collective excitation of the coupled light-matter system.